RedTurtle/collective.portaltabs/README.rst

 * you don't want (or you can't) that your power user will need to go to ZMI (for example, the Plone 4.1 "*Site Administrator*" role can't)
 * you still want to make them able to manage portal tabs
-* you users don't know nothing about TAL and python, and commonly want only to add static links to the site
+* your users don't know nothing about TAL and python, and commonly want only to add static links to the site
-* your additional tab don't need advanced features like condition for being seen, or permissions (for this, you can still go to ZMI)
+* your additional tabs don't need advanced features like condition for being seen, or permissions (for this, you can still go to ZMI)

 When you don't need this
 ------------------------

-If you only need to port into Plone interface the "*portal_action*" tool customization, you will find a great product in `quintagroup.plonetabs`__
+If you only need to port into Plone interface the "*portal_action*" tool customizationthis is not your product.
+Try to check `quintagroup.plonetabs`__ instead.

 __ http://pypi.python.org/pypi/quintagroup.plonetabs/